There can be Many Paths to Successful Donkey Training

 This is harder for donkeys because they do not give easily move off pressure or give in to pressure.
 Donkeys still need to move away when asked.
 Asking a donkey to move away is easier trained by offering a reward for doing so.

 They need to survive in a humans world after all.
 Not moving when asked can result in injuries with larger donkeys sometimes.
-It’s a good skill for a donkey to know.
+It’s a wonderful skill for a donkey to know.

 Punishment Reinforcement in Donkey Training

-Punishment refers to adding something aversion in order to decrease a behavior.
+There are 2 kinds of punishment.
+Positive Punishment (P+) refers to adding something aversion in order to decrease a behavior.
 An example would be trying to pick up your donkeys’ feet and he kicks you so you whip him.
 Hoping he connects the kicking to getting whipped.
+(I don’t recommend this!)

-I don’t really use punishment as part of my training plans.
-Here is what TheHorse.com has to say about using punishment as part of horse training though:
+Here is what TheHorse.com has to say about using positive punishment as part of horse training:

 If done incorrectly, punishment can result in worsening of the undesired behavior.
 A horse might become habituated to ineffective punishment and might increase the frequency or intensity of the unwanted behavior.
 Or he could get better at avoiding the punishment—think of the biting horse that learns to bite and pull back very quickly to avoid getting smacked.
 All these can, in turn, cause the handler to up the ante and gradually increase the use of force, even to the point of abuse.
 Some believe that excessive use of punishment will increase fear or aggression in horses that already tend to show those characteristics.”